p-parks/AAI-521_FinalProject_Team2/README.md

 Create AI model to detect ASL gestures.

+## Final Report

+The Final Report, Presentation, and Slides are located in the `./FinalReport` directory.

 ## Dataset

 The dataset chosen is the Google - Isolated Sign Language Recognition: